danioropeza/github-pr-templates/README.md

 Remember that the example we explain is just an example and that you can adapt/modify it to the project you are working on.
 You can add/remove new points, whatever is best for your team.
 Keep in mind that the idea of this is to optimize Code Reviewer and developer communication, not to make the process more tedious.

-This article is also in Medium [Educate developers through GitHub Pull Requests Templates](https://medium.com/@danioropezasoria/educate-developers-through-github-pull-requests-templates-41b7c64287f7).
+This article is also in Medium [Enhance the communication of your changes through GitHub Pull Requests Templates](https://medium.com/@danioropezasoria/educate-developers-through-github-pull-requests-templates-41b7c64287f7).